Skip to Content

 Connect Router to Your Master Socket

 Test sockets also allow you to rule out any internal wiring issues.
 Before connecting to the test socket, write down the connection speeds showing on your router and compare the results after connecting.
-If your router has higher speeds once connecting to the test socket, internal wiring is most likely to cause your speed to be reduced.
+If your router has higher speeds once connecting to the test socket, internal wiring is most likely to cause your speed to be less.

 Change Your Wi-Fi Details